 How do you convince a woman who is struggling to make ends meet that she should invest in better healthcare for herself and her children?

-The art of persuasion
+Creative approach: the art of persuasion

-By the end of the three-day training, the shyness and uncertainty of most trainees are replaced with confidence and enthusiasm, as each woman takes ownership of the valuable role she plays in her community.
+By the end of the three-day training, the shyness and uncertainty of most of the trainees was replaced with confidence and enthusiasm, as each woman took ownership of the valuable role she plays in her community.
 FLWs emerged from the training more sure-footed, motivated, and excited about their role in helping to save lives.